tmont5/WebProgramming-Startup/README.md

 Tanner: things to remember from the simon project is that in order to push to a website, one has to run the deploy funciton from within its own repository.

 Tanner: Simon-Service taught me the importance of being deliberate in assigning port numbers.

+Tanner: (SIMON-DB) make sure to include quotes around the credential to the database that you copy and paste into you database file.
 ## Startup Deliverable Notes
 ### HTML/CSS-
 Tanner: Files that don't have the specific permissions will not send properly to the webstie.